UnseenWizzard/git_training/README.md

 ## Adding new things

 Someone already put a file named `Alice.txt` into the _Remote Repository_.
-It's kind of lonely there, let's create a new file and call it `Bob.txt`.
+It's kind of lonely there, so let's create a new file and call it `Bob.txt`.

 What you've just done is add the file to your _Working Directory_.
 There are two kinds of files in your _Working Directory_: _tracked_ files that git knows about and _untracked_ files that git doesn't know about (yet).